-Standards and interpretations Key requirements Effective date Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12 The amendments to IAS 12 Income Taxes require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
-They will typically apply to transactions such as leases of lessees and decommissioning obligations and will require the recognition of additional deferred tax assets and liabilities.
+Standards and interpretations Key requirements Effective date Definition of Accounting Estimates - Amendments to IAS 8 The amendment to IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors clarifies how companies should distinguish changes in accounting policies from changes in accounting estimates.
+The distinction is important, because changes in accounting estimates are applied prospectively to future transactions and other future events whereas changes in accounting policies are generally applied retrospectively to past transactions and other past events as well as the current period.
+01 January 2023 Deferred Tax related to Assets and Liabilities arising from a Single Transaction - Amendments to IAS 12 The amendments to IAS 12 Income Taxes require companies to recognise deferred tax on transactions that, on initial recognition, give rise to equal amounts of taxable and deductible temporary differences.
+They will typically apply to transactions such as leases of lessees and decommissioning obligations, and will require the recognition of additional deferred tax assets and liabilities.
 The amendment should be applied to transactions that occur on or after the beginning of the earliest comparative period presented.
-In 01 January 2023 addition, entities should recognise deferred tax assets (to the extent that it is probable that they can be utilised) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with: right-of-use assets and lease liabilities, and decommissioning, restoration and similar liabilities, and the corresponding amounts recognised as part of the cost of the related assets.
+In addition entities should recognise deferred tax assets (to the extent that it is probable that they can be utilised) and deferred tax liabilities at the beginning of the earliest comparative period for all deductible and taxable temporary differences associated with: right-of-use assets and lease liabilities, and decommissioning, restoration and similar liabilities, and the corresponding amounts recognised as part of the cost of the related assets.
 The cumulative effect of recognising these adjustments is recognised in retained earnings, or another component of equity, as appropriate.
 IAS 12 did not previously address how to account for the tax effects of on-balance sheet leases and similar transactions and various approaches were considered acceptable.
 Some entities may have already accounted for such transactions consistent with the new requirements.
 These entities will not be affected by the amendments.
+01 January 2023